top of page

 Making Tax Digital, or MTD, is HMRC’s solution to simplifying tax.
 By digitising the process the UK government wants to transform the way we do our taxes, making it more effective, more efficient and easier to get it right.

-Making Tax Digital for VAT is currently compulsory for all VAT-registered businesses with a taxable turnover of over £85,000.
-From April 2022 this is going to be extended to all VAT-registered businesses.
+Making Tax Digital for VAT is now compulsory for all VAT-registered businesses.

 To comply with Making Tax Digital for VAT, businesses have to keep digital records.
 This must be done using what HMRC calls 'compatible software’.
 In other words, it must be able to connect directly to HMRC and send your details to them using digital links.

-As of April 2022, HMRC’s Making Tax Digital for VAT will apply to all businesses, regardless of turnover.
+As of April 2022, HMRC’s Making Tax Digital for VAT applies to all businesses, regardless of turnover.

 If you’re not already set up, don’t panic.
 Just follow these rules to make sure you’re on the right track.